Hanul Jeon

 Theorem (Well-founded induction)

-Remind that the axiom of regularity states $\in$ is well-founded over $V$.
-Therefore, we have
+Remind that the axiom of regularity states is well-founded over V. Therefore, we have

 What is the meaning of the well-founded induction?
 Let me remind the transfinite induction for ordinals.
 Its statement is as follows:

-Here $\mathrm{Ord}$ be the class of all ordinals.
-The assumption in the statement means “if $\phi$ holds for all ordinals less than $\alpha$, then $\phi(\alpha)$ holds”.
+Here Ord be the class of all ordinals.
+The assumption in the statement means “if ϕ holds for all ordinals less than α, then ϕ(α) holds”.
 Therefore, a less formal description of the transfinite induction is

-The meaning of the well-founded induction does not deviate from that of the transfinite induction: the well-founded induction states if we know the validity of $\phi(y)$ for all $y\prec x$ implies $\phi(x)$, then $\phi(x)$ holds for all $x$.
+The meaning of the well-founded induction does not deviate from that of the transfinite induction: the well-founded induction states if we know the validity of ϕ(y) for all yx implies ϕ(x), then ϕ(x) holds for all x.
 It allows us inductive proof on a structure of sets, but I will postpone introducing its example.

-One of an important consequence of the axiom of regularity is it provides a hierarchical structure of $V$: define the collection $\langle V_\alpha\mid \alpha\in\mathrm{Ord}\rangle$ recursively as follows:
+One of an important consequence of the axiom of regularity is it provides a hierarchical structure of V: define the collection VααOrd recursively as follows:

-It is easy to see that $\langle V_\alpha\mid \alpha\in\mathrm{Ord}\rangle$ is an increasing family of sets.
+It is easy to see that VααOrd is an increasing family of sets.

-The hierarchical structure of $V$ allows us to impose a rank of sets: every set appears in some $V_\alpha$ as the hierarchy grows up, and some sets do not appear before to develop the hierarchy enough.
+The hierarchical structure of V allows us to impose a rank of sets: every set appears in some Vα as the hierarchy grows up, and some sets do not appear before to develop the hierarchy enough.
 This “how much” can be used to measure the complexity of sets.

 Definition.
-The rank $\operatorname{rank} x$ of $x$ is the least ordinal $\alpha$ such that $x\subseteq V_\alpha$.
+The rank rankx of x is the least ordinal α such that xVα.

-It is not hard to check that $\operatorname{rank} \alpha=\alpha$ for all ordinal $\alpha$.
+It is not hard to check that rankα=α for all ordinal α.

 We can make use of the hierarchical aspects of the universe to strenghten the axiom of replacement:

-The technique used in the theorem – collecting elements of $C(x)$ of least available rank – is called Scott’s trick: we apply it to reduce collection of classes to a collection of sets.
-For example, consider the Russellian definition of cardinals: define $a\sim b$ if and only if there is a bijection between $a$ and $b$.
-Hence we define cardinals as members of $V/\sim$; that is, cardinals are equivalence class up to the equipotency relation $\sim$.
-Unfortunately, $V/\sim$ is ill-formed: each “member” of $V/\sim$ is a proper class, so we cannot collect all of them into a single class.
+The technique used in the theorem – collecting elements of C(x) of least available rank – is called Scott’s trick: we apply it to reduce collection of classes to a collection of sets.
+For example, consider the Russellian definition of cardinals: define ab if and only if there is a bijection between a and b.
+Hence we define cardinals as members of V/; that is, cardinals are equivalence class up to the equipotency relation .
+Unfortunately, V/ is ill-formed: each “member” of V/ is a proper class, so we cannot collect all of them into a single class.

-By the same argument used in the previous proof, we can see that $[x]_\sim$ is a set for each set $x$.
-Moreover, every member of $[x]_\sim$ has the same size with $x$, so we can say $[x]_\sim$ “represents” the cardinal of $x$.
+By the same argument used in the previous proof, we can see that [x] is a set for each set x.
+Moreover, every member of [x] has the same size with x, so we can say [x] “represents” the cardinal of x.

 Russellian definition of cardinals is useful in choiceless set theory: the usual definition of cardinals – defining it as initial ordinals – breaks down if we do not have the axiom of choice.
 We do not know every set is equipotent with an initial ordinal, so there might be sets whose cardinal is not represented by initial ordinals.
 The Russellian definition does not involve initial ordinals and the axiom of choice, and it forms cardinals from sets directly.
 Thus this definition works even if we do not have the axiom of choice.